Will it rain on Christmas in Southern California?

-A powerful storm is dropping buckets of rain on the Southland this week, but will we have a wet Christmas, too?
+A powerful storm is dropping buckets of rain on the Southern California this week, but will we have a wet Christmas, too?

 Millions will be traveling to see family and friends for the holiday weekend, so weather conditions can play a huge role.